katholiek-onderwijs-vlaanderen/odoutils/docs/TECH_OVERVIEW_ODOUNIT.md

 # Technical overview

-This document gives a high-level overview of the design of the script.
+This document gives a high-level overview of the design of `odounit.sh`.
 If you want to contribute, this page should give you a head start.
 Feedback on the technical documentation is welcome via the discussions section.

 ## Network+Containers